-- It is unlawful to hunt wildlife using a muzzleloading firearm that does not meet the following specifications: - a.
-A muzzleloading shotgun or rifle must have a single or double barrel, rifled or smoothbored. - b.
-A muzzleloading shotgun or rifle used for deer must be .40 caliber or larger.
-Buckshot size #1 or larger may be used in a smooth-bore of .60 caliber or larger for deer. - c.
+- 2. It is unlawful to hunt wildlife using a muzzle-loading firearm that does not meet the following specifications: - a.
+A muzzleloading shotgun or rifle must have a single or double barrel, rifled or smoothbored. - A muzzleloading shotgun or rifle used for deer must be .40 caliber or larger.
+Buckshot size #1 or larger may be used in a smoothbore of .60 caliber or larger for deer. - c.
 A muzzleloading shotgun, rifle, or handgun used for all other big game must be .45 caliber or larger. - d.
 A muzzleloading handgun must have a single or double barrel of at least eight inches, must be rifled, and must be capable of being loaded with forty-five grains or more of black powder or black powder substitute per the manufacturer's recommendations.
 It is unlawful for any person to carry or have in his possession a modern firearm while in the field muzzleloader hunting, during an muzzleloader season specified for that area, except for modern handguns carried for personal protection. - 3.
 In addition to the above requirements, it is unlawful to participate (hunt) in a muzzleloading hunting season using a firearm that does not meet the following specifications for a muzzleloader.
 As in the past sabots are allowed.
 Any type of projectile is allowed. - a.
 Ignition is to be wheel lock, matchlock, flintlock, or percussion.
-Primers designed to be used in modern cartridges are legal. - Those persons lawfully hunting big game with a double barrel muzzleloader may only keep one barrel loaded. - Sights must be open, peep, or other open sight design.
+Primers designed to be used in modern cartridges are legal. - Those persons lawfully hunting big game with a double barrel muzzleloader may only keep one barrel loaded. - c.
+Sights must be open, peep, of other open sight design, or scopes not exceeding 1x magnification.
 Fiber optic sights are legal.
 Telescopic sights are prohibited. - d.
-It is unlawful to have any electrical device attached to a muzzleloading firearm while hunting. - e.
+It is unlawful to have any electrical aiming device attached to a muzzleloading firearm while hunting except for red-dot or similar electronically powered scopes not exceeding 1x magnification. - e.
 Exception, disabled hunters issued a Special Use Permit and in compliance with WAC 220-413-130 and 220-413-140.
-See page 92, Persons with Disabilities. - Muzzleloading firearms used during a modern firearm season are not required to meet ignition, sight, or double barrel restrictions.
+See page 92, Persons with Disabilities. - 4.
+Muzzleloading firearms used during a modern firearm season are not required to meet ignition, sight, or double barrel restrictions.